POE2 - Ranger Deadeye Ascendancy Featured

 It’s usually never going to be worth taking if Barrage is our only Frenzy Charge spender.
 Points are best spent elsewhere.

-This Ascendancy only works with Sniper’s Mark and Bloodhound’s Mark.
-Of these two, Sniper’s Mark is going to be the most consistent to consume, especially in combination with this passive.
+This Ascendancy works with every mark in 0.4, now that Freezing Mark and Voltaic Mark.
+Of these Marks, Sniper’s Mark is going to be the most consistent to consume, especially in combination with this passive.

 Point Blank causes projectiles to deal more damage at the start of their travel time, losing bonus until it reaches 0% at 7 Meters.
 Point Blank and Far Shot are mutually exclusive, only one may be taken.